MakeSchool-Tutorials/Habitual-Swift4/P00-Getting-Started/content.md

 > [action]
 > In the *File Navigator* on the left hand side, right click on *Main.storyboard* and delete it, moving
 > it to the trash.
 Next, click on the project file at the top of the *File Navigator*.
-Uunder,
+Under,
-> *Deployment Information* find the field called *Main Interface* and clear out the name the value there.
+> *Deployment Information* find the field called *Main Interface* and clear out the name value shown in the screenshot.
 > ![Remove Main](./assets/remove_main.png)

 With those first two steps out of the way, you're well on your way to getting this app up and running